English calamity: Investigation

 During the investigation in England, Keast stated that the planned route was usually considered as a short day-trip, and that German authorities had described the conditions as the worst snowstorm in forty years.
 Initially critical, the school management investigated why a group of this size was accompanied abroad by only one adult.
-Slthough extreme physical exertion as a part of physical education was normalized at the time, Keast was reproached for not having recognised the emergency situation quickly enough, failing to keep the group together and not paying sufficient attention to the boys who had collapsed.
+Although extreme physical exertion as a part of physical education was normal at the time, Keast was reproached for not having recognised the emergency situation quickly enough, failing to keep the group together and not paying sufficient attention to the boys who had collapsed.
 The general lack of preparation for the hike and the inadequate equipment were also strongly criticised.

 In Germany, the Nazi Party quickly took political advantage of the situation.
 The Olympic Games in Berlin were approaching and the German Reich wanted to present itself to the world as a strong but friendly and benevolent state.
 Thus, the official account adopted Keast's thesis of an unforeseeable weather disaster that had cost the boys their lives despite heroic efforts by their teacher.
-The vital role played by the villagers of Hofsgrund as well as all indications that suggested misconduct on the part of the teacher fell by the wayside.
-The lack of any action against Keast by the German authorities was diplomatically motivated: further grievances leveled towards the United Kingdom could have increased tensions, exacerbating the strained diplomatic relations since Hitler's rise to power — which would not have been welcome to either side.
+The vital role played by the villagers of Hofsgrund, as well as all suggestions of misconduct on the part of the teacher, were ignored.
+The lack of any action against Keast by the German authorities was diplomatically motivated: further grievances against the United Kingdom could have increased tensions, exacerbating the strained diplomatic relations since Hitler's rise to power — which would not have been welcome to either side.
 In this way Germany was able to present itself as a generous helper in times of need.
 Keast found this development very convenient, and the British government was also pleased.

 Aftermath

 From the outset, Keast described the event to the press and authorities as an unforeseeable natural catastrophe.
 He had expected favourable spring weather, like the day before.
 He claimed that as soon as the weather deteriorated, he did his utmost to bring the group to safety.
-As a consequence of the incident, a school trip to Austria under Keast's leadership, which was planned shortly afterwards, was cancelled, but in the end all accusations against him were dropped.
+As a consequence of the incident, a subsequent school trip to Austria under Keast's leadership was cancelled, but in the end all accusations against him were dropped.
 He remained active in the teaching profession and died in 1971.

-One of the rescued boys, Stanley C. Few, later joined the British Army, but told his superiors that he could not be expected to fight Germans because he owed his life to Germans.
+One of the rescued boys, Stanley C. Few, later joined the British Army, but told his superiors that he could not be expected to fight Germans as he credited them with saving his life.
 He was deployed in Asia.